 Nissan will help to reduce CO2 emissions by continuously developing technologies to improve fuel efficiency in internal combustion engines and bringing them widely into the market.
-In particular, the company will promote highly fuel-efficient, low CO2 emitting vehicles labeled PURE DRIVE, equipped with such technologies as its hybrid system, fuel efficient direct injection engine and continuously variable transmission (CVT).
+In particular, the company will promote highly fuel-efficient, low CO2 emitting vehicles equipped with such technologies as its hybrid system, fuel efficient direct injection engine and continuously variable transmission (CVT).